White Paper: stack stabilisation and antislip bags

-Why is it that the seemingly stable stack of traditional plastic bags starts to deform during transport, the bags slipping more and more in it, in spite of the many layers of stretch film?
+Why is it that a seemingly stable stack of traditional plastic bag packages starts to deform during transport, the bags slipping more and more in it, in spite of the many layers of stretch film?
 The cause is, ultimately, a temporary loss of static friction.

 We know from physics that superimposed packages can only hold each other laterally (with static frictional forces) when they are well compressed vertically.
 This pressing is provided, constantly and automatically, by the weight of the packages but only as long as they are left motionless.
 Industrial transport is a shaky thing, during which, unfortunately, two things happen on the pallet at the same time: on the one hand, horizontal impulses (braking, acceleration, cornering, swinging, etc.) try to pull each inert package horizontally, and on the other hand, simultaneously, each drop, of the stack, from the peaks of vertical vibration greatly, and many times, reduces the vertical compression, and therewith also the horizontal adhesion, between the packages.

 Many of these small events, when added together, can even lead to the collapse of the stack.
 The solution: use non-slip plastic bags.